toss/slash/packages/common/utils/src/array/isNonEmptyArray.en.md

 # isNonEmptyArray

-Checks a array has one or more elements.
+Evaluates whether an array has one or more elements.

 ## Example